-Winter in Alaska is a special time full of festivals, performances, and endless outdoor opportunity.
+Winter in Alaska can be exhilarating!
+Cold weather and short days don’t slow us down.
+It’s a special time full of festivals, performances, and endless outdoor opportunity.
 As soon as the first snowflakes fall, Alaskans start chomping at the bit to get outside and play!
 Here are a few things that you should know about planning a winter vacation in Alaska:

 When Should I Visit?

 To see the northern lights, plan your trip for September through late March.
 Alaskans love to throw winter festivals, so consider planning your trip to coincide with big events.
 Undoubtedly, the most exciting time to visit Anchorage is from February 22 through March 3.
 That's when Alaskans come out in droves to celebrate winter during the 10-day Fur Rondy festival.
 It features dog sled races and numerous community activities, including Outhouse Races, the Running of the Reindeer, and team Snowball Fights.
 Celebrations continue through the start of the 1,049-mile Iditarod Sled Dog Race in early March.

 Temperatures in Southcentral Alaska are no more extreme than other wintry states, averaging 20 degrees.
 If you want to see the northern lights, plan to visit Fairbanks where the weather can dip to 20 degrees below zero.